Modification & Child Custody Lawyers in Houston

-Nevertheless, it is true that children will need to divide their time between two households when their parents are no longer together and in some instances supervised visitation may be appropriate between a child and a parent.
+Nevertheless, it is true that children will need to divide their time between two households.
+And, in some instances supervised visitation may be appropriate between a child and a parent.

 If you find yourself in the midst of a custody battle, whether it be in a divorce, modification, or original suit regarding your child, you need to meet with a child custody lawyer in Houston, Texas as soon as possible.

-An experienced attorney can help you establish a custody arrangement that works best for you and your children and can also help modify the custody order, if necessary.
+An experienced Houston child custody attorney can help you establish a custody arrangement that works best for you and your children.
+They can also help modify the custody order, if necessary.

 Child Custody in Texas

-In Texas the law the term “custody” isn’t utilized but rather the phrase “conservatorship” is the term of art that governs how rights and duties are allocated between parents.
+In Texas, the term “custody” isn’t utilized, but rather the phrase “conservatorship“.
+This governs how rights and duties are allocated between parents.

-There are two types of conservatorship (1) sole managing conservatorship or (2) joint managing conservatorship.
+There are two types of conservatorship in Texas:

-It is presumed to be in a child’s best interest for both of his or her parents to be named joint managing conservators over the child unless that presumption is rebutted in which case naming a parent as a sole managing conservator with all rights and duties to a child would be appropriate.
+It is presumed in a child’s best interest for both parents to be named joint managing conservators.
+In some cases that presumption is rebutted.
+When this happens naming a parent as a sole managing conservator with all rights and duties to a child is appropriate.

 Although the technical word “custody” isn’t utilized in our Texas legal system, the concept of conservatorship is still what most people would think of as custody.